 In October 2020, the Company announced that it had entered into a final agreement with a contract research organization ("CRO") for the management of the Company's registrational study of VAL-083 for glioblastoma.
-Under the agreement, the Company will supply the drug for the study and the CRO will manage all operational aspects of the study including site activation and patient enrollment.
-The Company is required to make certain payments under the agreement related to patient enrollment milestones.
-For the three months ended September 30, 2023, the Company has recognized \$1,075 (2022 - \$1,840) of expenses for this study in relation to clinical site initiation and patient enrollment.
+Under the agreement, the Company supplied the drug for the study and the CRO managed all operational aspects of the study including site activation and patient enrollment.
+The Company was required to make certain payments under the agreement related to patient enrollment milestones.
+For the three and six months ended December 31, 2023, the Company has recognized a recovery of \$512 (2022 - \$1,075 expense) and an expense of \$563 (2022 - \$1,075), respectively, for this study in relation to clinical site initiation and patient enrollment.